The 2026 Economic Report on U.S. Pharmacies and Pharmacy Benefit Managers

 - 11.2.2.
 Average Per-Prescription Profits for Pharmacies

-- 11.2.4.
-The Impact of Brand-Name Inflation on Prescription Profits
+- 11.2.3.
+The Impact of Brand-Name Inflation and Deflation on Prescription Profits

 - 11.4.
 Payments from Pharmacies to PBMs